Satu-Teladan-App/.github/profile/README.md

 Welcome to the official repository for the **Satu Teladan App** (SATE App).
-This organization is dedicated to fostering connections and supporting the community of alumni from [Name of Institution/Organization - *Please specify this information if known*].
+This organization is dedicated to fostering connections and supporting the community of alumni from State Senior High School 1 Yogyakarta.